 Breastfeeding volunteers are not healthcare professionals or health visitors – they are mothers who have breastfed, and who have had further training on breastfeeding and how to support breastfeeding families.

-School nurses are qualified nurses who have also completed a degree in public health nursing and school nursing.
+Public health nurses are qualified nurses who have also completed a degree in public health nursing and school nursing.
 We have teams in each area of Derbyshire, who have specific skills and knowledge to help children, young people and families with their public health needs; providing information, support and advice e.g. sexual health and wellbeing, drugs and alcohol use, healthy diet and exercise.
 This support is delivered one to one, in small groups or on a larger scale e.g. school assemblies.

-School nurses can also signpost on to other services once an assessment has been completed.
+Public health nurses can also signpost on to other services once an assessment has been completed.

 Community staff nurses